orassayag/elasticsearch-logstash-kibana-learning/README.md

 # Elasticsearch, LogStash, Kibana Learning

+Built in April 2019.
 Stuff to help learning Elasticsearch, LogStash, Kibana, in the future with some examples from other GitHub projects and some useful links.

 ## Author